These edible playdough recipes are perfect for babies and toddlers!

 But it was quite sticky at first so we tried some of tips mentioned half way through the article and those really helped.

-I wouldn’t recommend adding essential oils as there really isn’t any concrete evidence stating that they are safe to ingest (especially for babies and toddlers).
+I would not recommend adding them to playdoh as there really isn’t any concrete evidence stating that essential oils safe to ingest (especially for babies and toddlers).

 ♦ Large Marshmallows